Overview of the National Practice Notes

 1. Central Practice Note

-The Central Practice Note (CPN-1) is the core practice note for Court users and addresses the guiding NCF case management principles applicable to all National Practice Areas (NPAs).
-One of its main aims is to ensure that case management is not process-driven or prescriptive, but flexible - with parties and practitioners being encouraged and expected to take a common-sense and co-operative approach to litigation to reduce its time and cost.
+The Central Practice Note (CPN-1) is the core practice note for Court users and addresses the guiding NCF case management principles applicable to all National Practice Areas (NPAs) and Sub-areas.
+One of its main aims is to ensure that case management is not process-driven or prescriptive, but flexible with parties and practitioners being encouraged and expected to take a common-sense and co-operative approach to litigation to reduce its time and cost.

 2. National Practice Area (NPA) Practice Notes

 Interlocking with the Central Practice Note are the NPA practice notes.
 Currently, each NPA, excluding the Other Federal Jurisdiction NPA, has an NPA Practice Note.
 Defamation is a Sub-area within the Court's Other Federal Jurisdiction National Practice Area.
 It is currently the only Sub-area to have a practice note, Defamation Practice Note (DEF-1).

-Amongst other things, the NPA practice notes raise NPA-specific case management principles specific to NPAs and Sub-areas and can allow for expedited or truncated hearing processes and tailored or concise pleading and other processes.
+Amongst other things, the NPA Practice Notes raise case management principles specific to NPAs and Sub-areas and can allow for expedited or truncated hearing processes and tailored or concise pleading and other processes.

 3. General Practice Notes (GPNs)